 As food businesses start to consider this potential opportunity, it is important to base product development and marketing decisions on sound science and a clear understanding of nutrition and health claims regulations, there are a lot of myths out there!

 For more information:

-The British Nutrition Foundation (BNF) is a charity which seeks to give sound impartial advice and disseminate and publish the results of nutrition research.
+The British Nutrition Foundation (BNF) is a charity that seeks to give sound impartial advice and disseminate and publish the results of nutrition research.
 The key points from their guidance on nutrition and COVID-19 are:

 - No food or food supplement can protect you from getting the coronavirus (COVID-19)

 - A wide range of nutrients are implicated in general immunity - suggesting that a healthy, balanced and varied diet is more important than any single substance.